shek-a/membership-app/README.md

 # Membership App

-This is a Membership App built with Go.
+This is a Membership Application built with Go.
 The application allows users to manage memberships via a REST API.

 ## Prerequisites
 You need the following installed to run the application locally: